Glad You Asked!

 Aging is not a choice.
 How we move through it, is.
 What I do to, and for my body, is also a choice.

 One More Note

-Please know that I am NOT a dietitian or nutritionist.
-I’m proud of my certification in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies, and I’m a happy home cook.
+I am NOT a registered dietitian or nutritionist.
+I’m proud of my certification in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies, and I’m a happy home cooking instructor.

-I began this journey for my health, and not purely for ethical, environmental or animal-rights based reasons.
-Don’t get me wrong; I love all animals!
-But, the information I’ve read about factory farming, the treatment of animals, and the tremendous health impact it has on all our lives and the environment we live in, makes me sad.
+My journey started for my health, and I have since learned much more about the ethical, environmental and animal-rights reasons to adopt a vegan diet.
+Besides, I love all animals!
+The information I’ve read about factory farming, the treatment of animals, and the tremendous health impact it has on all our lives and the environment we live in, makes me sad.

-If my choice to eat whole, plant-based and mostly local, organic foods is contributing to the slow repair of our world in some small way, then I’m happy!
+If my choice to eat whole, plant-based and mostly local, organic foods are contributing to the repair of our world in some small way, then I’m happy!

-Having said that, the ever-growing community of self-proclaimed vegans, and the practice of responsible veganism is one that I greatly respect.
 Is plant-based the same as vegan?
 Not quite.
-Lindsay from Happy Herbivore wrote a clear post recently that spells out the sometimes vast differences between being plant-based and vegan.
+Lindsay from Happy Herbivore wrote a clear post that spells out the sometimes vast differences between being plant-based and vegan.
 Read it here.